mikemates/tandem/memory-bank/activeContext.md

 ## Next Implementation Focus

-1. Complete the profile page implementation with skill and interest management
+1. Build the community discovery interface with activity cards
-2. Build the community discovery interface with activity cards
+2. Implement activity detail views and join functionality
-3. Implement navigation between all major features
+3. Create additional skill/interest management screens
 4. Add animations and transitions for a more polished feel
 5. Test the complete user journey across different scenarios
 6. Make regular commits to GitHub as features are implemented